FrancescoFaddaAcademic/ComputationalBiophysicsExercises/SantaLucia/README.md

 - C -> 10,
 - T -> 11

-By doing this one can check if two bases are complementary by simply performing a XOR and then checking if they are 0, as I was saying this kinds of operations can be performed on each word simultaneously.
+By doing this one can check if two bases are complementary by simply performing a XNOR and then checking if they are 0, as I was saying this kinds of operations can be performed on each word simultaneously.
 In the code there are other

 ### Core structures